r2079/JDC/README.md

 Tools - I have used EVE-NG instead of vagrant so that many people are using EVE-ng.
 The supplied topology is only a skeleton, you need to have
 	junos image or an srx image to suppor the configurations supplied.

+I shall be adding more labs as i complete them along, please feel free to suggest and update and add to these labs, so that these are intended to help other members.
+And strictly, do not request or add any information proprietery to Juniper Networks or its Educational Services

 Lab1 - IBGP_ADD_PATH lab.